shaunsingh/nord.nvim/README.md

 require('nord').set()
 ```

-To enable the `moonlight` theme for `Lualine`, simply specify it in your lualine settings:
+To enable the `nord` theme for `Lualine`, simply specify it in your lualine settings:

 ```lua
 require('lualine').setup {